Application and admission: Data Science and Entrepreneurship - national procedure

 This means that you have been admitted directly to the Master’s program for which you have applied.

-- Your admission may be conditional upon, e.g., your graduation from your current degree and/or meeting the English proficiency requirements.
+- Your admission may be conditional upon, e.g., your graduation from your current degree.
 The conditional admission letter will state what you need to do to turn your conditional admission into unconditional admission.
 Please read it carefully and contact your International Admissions Coordinator if you have any questions.

 - After you have met all the conditions of admission, you will receive your unconditional admission letter via e-mail.

 - Admission to the pre-Master's program

 This means that your application was considered for admission to the Master’s program, but the Admissions Committee felt that your academic background was not sufficient to start the Master’s program directly.
 HOWEVER, it is considered that the pre-Master's program would prepare you sufficiently to begin the Master’s program in the next intake, once you have successfully completed the pre-Master’s courses.

 - If you have received admission to the pre-Master's program, your application for the Master’s program will be cancelled in Studielink and you must register in Studielink for the pre-Master’s program.

 - As soon as you have registered in Studielink, you will be asked to apply again via OSIRIS Aanmeld.
 You must upload your Conditional Admission Letter in addition to the other documents requested.
 Please note: you can use the same documents which you have uploaded for your Master's application.

 This means that the Admissions Committee considers your academic background to be unsuitable for admission to either our Master's or pre-Master's program.
 Your registration in Studielink will be cancelled.